arctern-io/arctern-bootcamp/shtruck_en/README.md

 ```
 ![](pic/one_trace_with_road.png)

-With the visualized results on the map, by zooming it can be found in the track location is not on the road, and these noisy data need to be cleared.
+The returned map results support interaction.
+By zooming it in, you can find that some trajectory points of the vehicle are not on the road, and these noise data need to be cleaned.

 ![](pic/one_trace_with_road_zoom_up.png)

-- #### Data conversion
+#### Data conversion

-We think that the track location that are not on the road are noisy information, and these track points must be bound to the closest road:
+We regard the track locations that are not on the road as noisy data, and these track points must be bound to the closest roads:

 ```python